-The following table provides information regarding outstanding equity awards, including stock options and RSUs, and applicable market values at the end of fiscal year 2020.
+The following table provides information regarding outstanding equity awards, including stock options and RSUs, and applicable market values at the end of fiscal year 2022.
+Mr. O'Dowd terminated his employment with us on January 3, 2022 and did not have any equity awards outstanding at the end of fiscal year 2022.